igmarin/active_model_serializers-matchers/README.md

 RSpec Matchers for testing ActiveModel::Serializers

-This gem currently works with the **0.1.0** release.
+This gem is tested with the **0.8.x** release.
 It will be updated for the next public release when that happens.

 ## Installation